About this Ranch

 After Mrs. Erickson’s passing, the family sold the historic dairy ranch.
 Since then, the ranch has been used for recreation, hunting, and cattle grazing.
 A small dovetail log cabin and the historic Erickson Dairy barn, built by a Scandinavian shipwright, stand as testaments to the past, while the stunning landscape remains a blank canvas of opportunity.

 Owned by a local ranching family in the Montrose Valley since 1963, the property qualifies for agricultural tax valuation.
 Plentiful water helps ensure the land's productivity.
-The ranch boasts 50 ± irrigated acres of mountain meadows that are enhanced by 4 cubic feet per second (cfs) of historic water rights as well as three ponds, one stocked, and numerous springs, including one that is adequate for domestic use.
+The ranch boasts 50 ± irrigated acres of mountain meadows that are enhanced by 4 cubic feet per second (cfs) of historic water rights as well as three ponds, one is stocked, and numerous springs, including one that is adequate for domestic use.

 The ranch's agricultural opportunities include a BLM grazing permit with profuse grazing in its lush forest.
 The ranch is bordered by USFS and BLM public lands for 3± miles, ensuring that the ranch's enviable privacy will be protected from encroaching development far into the future.
 While the "neighborhood" is protected, the ranch itself is not under a conservation easement, leaving all options on the table for the next owners and their heirs.